remote-swe-user/sample-remote-swe-agents/README.md

 npx cdk deploy
 ```

 Deployment usually takes about 5 minutes.
 After the deployment, you should see the endpoint of your Slack Bolt app.
-Please continue to the next step.
+Make note of the `SlackBoltEndpointUrl` from the CDK output as you'll need it in the next step.

+After completing this step, proceed to Step 3 to set up your Slack application.

 ### 3. Slack App Setup